App-Analysis/scala-plotalyzer/README.md

 ## Writing your own plugin

 To write your own plugin you need to depend on this repository.
-Eventually available via
+It is publicly available

 ```
+ThisBuild / resolvers ++= Seq(
+  "Sonatype OSS Snapshots" at "https://s01.oss.sonatype.org/content/repositories/public",
+)
-"de.halcony" %% "plotalyzer" %% "X.Y.Z"
+libraryDependencies ++= Seq("de.halcony" %% "plotalyzer" %% "1.0.0")
 ```

 you then need to implement the `AnalysisPlugin` interface.
 Move the packaged jar of your project into the plugin folder